Limine-Bootloader/limine-protocol/PROTOCOL.md

 * `framebuffer_count` - How many framebuffers are present.
 * `framebuffers` - Pointer to an array of `framebuffer_count` pointers to `struct limine_framebuffer` structures.

+> [!NOTE]
+> If no framebuffer is available, no response will be provided.

 ```c
 // Constants for `memory_model`